Skip to main content

 The Metropolitan Water Reclamation District of Greater Chicago (MWRD) can help local government organizations pay for the voluntary acquisition of flood-prone property in Cook County.

-Regularly, the MWRD reviews applications and selects projects for partnerships.
+The MWRD regularly reviews applications and prioritizes projects for partnerships.
 The selected partner is responsible for the overall acquisition and demolition of the flood-prone property, converting the parcel to permanent open space for public use, and long-term maintenance of the parcel.

 Program requirements